-In 2011 and 2012 Niek played with the National Youth Orchestra and in 2012 he interned with both Het Gelders Orkest and the Dutch Symphony Orchestra.
-He freelances with different orchestras, opera companies and ensembles like Het Gelders Orkest, HET Symfonieorkest, Het Brabants Orkest, Netherlands Chamber Choir, Nederlands Blazers Ensemble, Nederlands Kamerkoor, the Dutch National Opera and the Nederlandse Reisopera.
+In 2011 and 2012 Niek played with the National Youth Orchestra and in 2012 he interned with both Het Gelders Orkest and the Orkest van het Oosten.
+He freelances with different orchestras, opera companies and ensembles like The Rotterdam Philharmonic, Het Gelders Orkest, Orkest van het Oosten, Het Brabants Orkest, Netherlands Chamber Choir, Nederlands Blazers Ensemble, the Dutch National Opera and the Nederlandse Reisopera.
 Because of this, he has collaborated with conductors such as Martin Sieghart, Ivan Meylemans, Sigvards Klava, Ken-ichiro Kobayashi, Antony Hermus, Antonella Manacorda, Ed Spanjaard, Jurjen Hempel, Jan Willem de Vriend, Otto Tausk, Mark Shanahan, Marc Soustrot and Patrick Davin.

 Niek has played on many stages throughout the Netherlands, Sweden, China, Switzerland, England, Italy, Austria, Mexico, Iceland, Greece, Peru, Hungary, Slovakia, America, Germany, France, Latvia, Estonia, Luxembourg, Belgium, Lithuania, Poland, Portugal, Russia and Morocco.
 He has taken part in a variety of competitions including the Grachtenfestival Conservatory Competition 2011, where he made it all the way to the finals.
-Niek has been a part of Dutch, European and world premieres, collaborating closely with composers like Jacob ter Veldhuis, Andrew Beall, Kaija Saariaho, Marco Pütz, Peter-Jan Wagemans, Reinbert de Leeuw, Pierre Boulez, Arnold Marinissen, John Luther Adams, Edgar Guzmán, Steve Reich, Wim Henderickx, Nick Zammuto, Philip Glass and many others.
+Niek has been a part of Dutch, European and world premieres, collaborating closely with composers and musicians like Jacob ter Veldhuis, Andrew Beall, Isidora Zebeljan, Laurie Anderson, the Brodsky Quartet, Keiko Abe, Daniel Rowland, Kaija Saariaho, Marco Pütz, Peter-Jan Wagemans, Reinbert de Leeuw, Pierre Boulez, Arnold Marinissen, John Luther Adams, Edgar Guzmán, Steve Reich, Wim Henderickx, Nick Zammuto, Philip Glass and many others.
 In April 2011 he got a distinction from Jacob ter Veldhuis for his rendition of GRAB IT! and in July 2011 he was awarded the ‘ArtEZ Vriendenprijs’.

 From 2012 to 2014, Niek has been the percussionist for the Young NBE, the ensemble coached by the Nederlands Blazers Ensemble.
 The Young NBE takes on a big part of the preparation for the big New Years Concert put on by the ensemble every year.